Ikeda school massacre: Aftermath

 Takuma was diagnosed with paranoid personality disorder.
 He was later convicted and sentenced to death by hanging.
 He was executed on September 14, 2004.

 The attack is currently the sixth deadliest mass murder, along with the Matsumoto incident, in recent Japanese history, surpassed in fatalities only by the Tokyo subway sarin attack, the Osaka movie theater fire, the Sagamihara stabbings, the Kyoto Animation arson attack, and the Myojo 56 building fire.
 At the time, it was tied with the Matsumoto sarin attack as the second deadliest, behind the Tokyo subway sarin attack.
 The incident set itself apart, however, by the age of the victims, its venue (a school), and the perpetrator's history of mental illness.
 Because of these factors, the attack raised questions about Japan's social policies for dealing with mental illness, the rights of victims and criminals, and the accessibility and security of Japanese schools.

 After the attack, Yoshio Yamane, the principal administrator of the school, announced that it would bring in a security guard, an at-the-time unheard-of practice at Japanese schools.
-J-pop artist Hikaru Utada rearranged her song "Distance" in honor of Rena Yamashita, one of the murdered schoolgirls, because of an essay contest the girl had won, talking about how she respected and wanted to be like Utada, renaming it "Final Distance".
+J-pop artist Hikaru Utada rearranged their song "Distance" in honor of Rena Yamashita, one of the victims.
+Yamashita had once won an essay contest, talking about how she respected and aspired to be a singer like Utada, renaming it "Final Distance".

 Some children, faculty, and parents developed post-traumatic stress disorder (PTSD).
+As of 2022, the school continues to hold yearly memorial services dedicated to the victims of the attack.